Friedel-Crafts alkylation

 Image explains the fact that primary carbocations are unstable while secondary and tertiary carbocations are much more stable.

-The example below shows how the industrially important chemical cumene can be synthesised in a Friedel-Crafts reaction between the alkyl halide 2-chloropropane and benzene.
+The example below shows how the industrially important chemical cumene can be synthesised in a Friedel-Crafts reaction between the halogenalkane or alkyl halide 2-chloropropane and benzene.
 Cumene (isopropylbenzene) is an important intermediate in the industrial production of many important chemicals including phenol and acetone (propanone).
 The main points to consider in this reaction; which is shown in the image below are:

 Image to show the reaction of an alkyl halide with a benzene ring to produce an alkyl substituted aromatic ring- Friedel-Crafts alkylation reaction.